International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 The contents of the response is a JSON object defined by individual trust specifications and not defined here.

-Note that if multiple connectors are hosted under the same base URL, a path segment appended to the base well-known URL can be used, for example, `https://example.com/.well-known/dspace-trust/connector1.`
+Note that if multiple [Connectors](../model/terminology.md#connector--data-service-) are hosted under the same base URL, a path segment appended to the base well-known URL can be used, for example, `https://example.com/.well-known/dspace-trust/connector1.`